mccoderpy/discord.py-with-message-components/docs/api/events.rst

     :param interaction: The Interaction-object with all his attributes and methods to respond to the interaction
     :type interaction: :class:`~discord.ComponentInteraction`
-    :param select_menu: The :class:`SelectMenu` but with the :attr:`SelectMenu.values` set wich contains a list of the selected :attr:`~SelectMenu.options`. (this is also available under :attr:`discord.ComponentInteraction.component`).
+    :param select_menu: The :class:`SelectMenu` but with the :attr:`SelectMenu.values` set which contains a list of the selected :attr:`~SelectMenu.options`. (this is also available under :attr:`discord.ComponentInteraction.component`).
     :type select_menu: :class:`SelectMenu`

 .. function:: on_modal_submit(interaction)